6 Steps for Toddler Toilet Training

 Gone: peers at diaper bulge, senses different feel, resumes play or verbalizes production.
 These signs tell you that baby is developmentally mature enough to be aware of what’s going on inside his body.

-Timely training.
-There are developmental phases when toilet-training is untimely.
+There are developmental phases when toddler toilet training is untimely.
 If your toddler is going through a generally negative mood in which he resists all interventions and his vocabulary is limited to the two-letter word “no,” hold onto your techniques a few more weeks and catch him at a more receptive time.

-Are you ready?
-Choose a time to train when you’re not preoccupied with other commitments, such as during an older child’s high-need period, work stress, a move, a week before childbirth (a new baby in the house tends to cause regression anyway), and so on.
-Also, warm-weather training works best-you don’t have snowsuits to contend with.
+Choose a time to train when you’re not preoccupied with other commitments, such as during an older child’s high-need period, work stress, a move, a week before childbirth (a new baby in the house tends to cause regression anyway) and so on.
+Also, warm-weather training works best for toddler toilet training-you don’t have snowsuits to contend with.

 - Sense of humor